-Masonic Dictator Mustafa Kemal Ataturk was a Doenmeh Zionist Jew
+Masonic Dictator Mustafa Kemal Ataturk Was A Donmeh Zionist Jew

-Freemason Mustafa Kemal, the Gay dictator and the alleged founder of the oppressive secular republic in Turkey was Jewish - Here is the Proof.
+Freemason Mustafa Kemal, the Gay dictator and the alleged founder of the oppressive secular Zionist regime in Turkey was Jewish - Here is the Proof..

 this date, there is extreme confusion among Muslims and non-Muslims